-- bedded in trenches or ditches and prior to placement of backfill. - In-Slab Rough-in: Electrical and telecommunication systems installed in slabs prior to placement of concrete. - Wall and Ceiling Rough-in: Electrical and telecommunication systems installed in walls and above ceilings prior to cover-up. - Power Distribution Equipment: Electrical switchgear, switchboards, distribution panels, branch circuit panels, automatic transfer switches, dry-type transformers, and motor control centers after all components are in-place but before covers are installed. - Wiring Devices and Methods: Electrical feeder and branch circuit wiring, devices, and device operation. - Emergency Systems: Electrical emergency systems and device operation. - Lighting control systems: Lighting control systems and device operation. - Labeling: Electrical system identification and warning labeling. - 4.4.1.3 Fire Alarm System Inspections.
-Testing and inspection of completed systems shall be performed in compliance with NFPA 72, National Fire Alarm Code, and NFPA 101, Life Safety Code, per the most current adopted State of Georgia edition and amendment(s).
-Prior to requesting final approval of the installation, the installing contractor, shall furnish a written statement stating that the system has been installed in accordance with approved plans and tested in accordance with the manufacturer's specifications and the appropriate NFPA Completion of NFPA 72 form "Record of requirements.
-Completion" shall be submitted along with the written statement.
-Testing and inspection of the system for final approval shall be conducted in the presence of the owner, or his representative(s). and the Design Professional to verify compliant installation. - 4.4.1.4 Mechanical Inspections.
-Required inspections shall be made of mechanical systems to confirm compliance with the International Mechanical Code with Georgia Amendments and include but are not limited to: - Underground Inspections: After underground piping is installed and bedded in trenches or ditches and prior to placement of backfill - Rough-in Inspection: After walls, floors, roof framing, fire blocking, bracing, ductwork, piping, and other components of the mechanical system to be concealed in the completed structure are complete prior to installation of wall or ceiling membranes. - Pressure Tests: Witness all required pressure testing of below grade and above grade piping. - 4.4.1.5 Plumbing Inspections.
-Required inspections shall be made of plumbing systems to confirm compliance with the International Plumbing Code with Georgia Amendments and include but are not limited to: - Underground Inspection: After underground piping is installed and bedded in trenches or ditches and prior to placement of backfill. - Rough-in Inspection and testing: After walls, floors, roof framing, fire blocking, draft-stopping, bracing, sanitary, storm, and water distribution piping, and other components of the plumbing
+- 4.4.1.2 Electrical and Telecommunications Inspections.
+Inspections shall be made of electrical and telecommunications systems to confirm compliance with the National Electrical Code with Georgia Amendments (NFPA 70) and include but are not limited to: - Underground Inspection: Electrical and telecommunication systems after underground components are installed and bedded in trenches or ditches and prior to placement of backfill. - In-Slab Rough-in: Electrical and telecommunication systems installed in slabs prior to placement of concrete. - Wall and Ceiling Rough-in: Electrical and telecommunication systems installed in walls and above ceilings prior to cover-up. - Power Distribution Equipment: Electrical switchgear, switchboards, distribution panels, branch circuit panels, automatic transfer switches, dry-type transformers, and motor control centers after all components are in-place but before covers are installed. - Wiring Devices and Methods: Electrical feeder and branch circuit wiring, devices, and device operation. - Emergency Systems: Electrical emergency systems and device operation. - Lighting control systems: Lighting control systems and device operation. - Labeling: Electrical system identification and warning labeling. - 4.4.1.3 Fire Alarm System Inspections.
+Testing and Inspections of completed systems shall be performed in the presence of the Design Professional to confirm compliance with the National Fire Alarm Code (NFPA 72) and referenced in the Georgia State Life Safety Code (NFPA 101). - 4.4.1.4 Mechanical Inspections.
+Required inspections shall be made of mechanical systems to confirm compliance with the International Mechanical Code with Georgia Amendments and include but are not limited to: - Underground Inspections; After underground piping is installed and bedded in trenches or ditches and prior to placement of backfill. - Rough-in Inspection: After walls, floors, roof framing, fire blocking, bracing, ductwork, piping, and other components of the mechanical system to be concealed in the completed structure are complete prior to installation of wall or ceiling membranes.

-- system to be concealed in the completed structure are complete prior to installation of wall and ceiling membranes. - Pressure Tests: Witness all required pressure testing of below grade and above grade piping. - 4.4.1.6 Fuel Gas Inspections.
-Required inspections shall be made of Fuel Gas systems to confirm compliance with the International Fuel Gas Code with Georgia Amendments and include but are not limited to: - Underground Inspection: After underground piping is installed and bedded in trenches or ditches and prior to placement of backfill - Rough-in Inspection and testing: After walls, floors, roof framing, fire blocking, draft-stopping, bracing, and other components of the fuel gas piping system are complete prior to installation of wall or ceiling membranes. - Pressure Tests: Witness all required pressure testing of below grade and above grade piping.
+- Pressure Tests: Witness all required pressure testing of below grade and above grade piping. - 4.4.1.5 Plumbing Inspections.
+Required inspections shall be made of plumbing systems to confirm compliance with the International Plumbing Code with Georgia Amendments and include but are not limited to: - Underground Inspection: After underground piping is installed and bedded in trenches or ditches and prior to placement of backfill. - Rough-in Inspection and testing: After walls, floors, roof framing, fire blocking, draft-stopping, bracing, sanitary, storm, and water distribution piping, and other components of the plumbing system to be concealed in the completed structure are complete prior to installation of wall and ceiling membranes. - Pressure Tests: Witness all required pressure testing of below grade and above grade piping. - 4.4.1.6 Fuel Gas Inspections.
+Required inspections shall be made of Fuel Gas systems to confirm compliance with the International Fuel Gas Code with Georgia Amendments and include but are not limited to: - Underground Inspection: After underground piping is installed and bedded in trenches or ditches and prior to placement of backfill. - Rough-in Inspection and testing: After walls, floors, roof framing, fire blocking, draft-stopping, bracing, and other components of the fuel gas piping system are complete prior to installation of wall or ceiling membranes. - Pressure Tests: Witness all required pressure testing of below grade and above grade piping.